On Left and Right Anarchists

 In brief, our difference of opinion is this:

-- Anarcho-capitalists (or “an-caps”) believe that markets are good and beneficial for all, and that moreover freedom cannot endure except through the use of markets.
+- Anarcho-capitalists (or “an-caps,” also known as “agorists”) believe that markets are good and beneficial for all, and that moreover freedom cannot endure except through the use of markets.
 And so they believe that anyone who sees how things work will embrace markets wholeheartedly, and anyone who advocates widespread sharing in place of trading is on “the road to serfdom.”
-Anarcho-capitalist beliefs have been widely promoted in our corporate (“mainstream”) media.
+Anarcho-capitalist beliefs have been widely promoted in our corporate (“mainstream”) media — to such a high degree here in the USA that the terms “libertarian” and “voluntaryist” have both come to mean an-cap.

 - On the other hand, anarcho-communists (“an-coms”) such as myself believe that markets are horribly toxic, for reasons discussed later in this essay, reasons that are never mentioned in the corporate media, reasons that most people in our society have never heard of or thought about.
 We believe that freedom cannot endure in the presence of markets.
 And so we believe that anyone who sees the truth will avoid markets like the plague.